-Employee; Length of Service; Title Principal Occupation During the Past Five (5) Years Brian T. Brugman; since 2016; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2015.
-Daniel J. Loewy; since 2011; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2015.
+Employee; Length of Service; Title Principal Occupation During the Past Five (5) Years Caglasu Altunkopru; since March 2021; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which she has been associated in a substantially similar capacity to her current position since prior to 2016.
+Alexander Barenboym; since March 2021; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2016.
+Daniel J. Loewy; since 2011; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2016.
 He is also Chief Investment Officer and Head of Multi-Asset Solutions and Chief Investment Officer of Dynamic Asset Allocation.

-The Portfolio's SAI provides additional information about the Portfolio Managers' compensation, other accounts managed by the Portfolio Managers, and the Portfolio Managers' ownership of securities in the Portfolio.
-The Portfolio declares dividends on its shares at least annually.
-The income and capital gains distributions will be made in shares of the Portfolio.
+The Portfolio's SAI provides additional information about the portfolio managers' compensation, other accounts managed by the portfolio managers, and the portfolio managers' ownership of securities in the Portfolio.